MicrosoftDocs/minecraft-creator/creator/Documents/Update1.19.80.md

 ````

 **bone_visibility**

-Added a new bone_visibility element to the block geometry component.
+Added a new [bone_visibility](../Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_geometry.md#bone_visibility) element to the block geometry component.

 ## Commands ##

-**New Command! inputpermission**
+**New Command: inputpermission**

-Added the "inputpermission" command, which allows for setting the player's camera or movement as enabled or disabled.
+Added the [inputpermission](../Commands/commands/inputpermission.md) command, which allows for setting the player's camera or movement as enabled or disabled.
 This will be handy in cutscenes and non-interactive sequences.

 ```/inputpermission set <target: player> <permission: camera | movement> <state: enabled | disabled>```

-**Improved Command! summon**
+**Improved Command: summon**

-Added two new overloads to the summon command to make it easier to summon entities at specific rotations.
+Added two new overloads to the [summon](../Commands/commands/summon.md) command to make it easier to summon entities at specific rotations.

 ```/summon [spawnPos : x y z] facing <position: x y z> [spawnEvent: string] [nametag: string]```